-- Identifying and assessing significant risks that might impact upon the achievement of the Derayah's objectives through preventive controls. - Developing risk management strategies to manage identified risks, designing and implementing appropriate risk management policies and procedures. - Monitoring the performance and improving the effectiveness of risk management procedures.
+- Identifying and assessing significant risks that might impact upon the achievement of the Derayah's objectives through preventive controls. - Developing risk management strategies to manage identified risks, design and implement appropriate risk management policies and procedures. - Monitoring the performance and improving the effectiveness of risk management procedures. - iii.

-iii.
 Structure of the Risk Management Function: